alibaba/fastjson2/CONTRIBUTING.md

 # Contributing

 ## Create pull request
-PR are always welcome, even if they only contain small fixes like typos or a few lines of code.
+PR are always welcome, even if they only contain small fixes like typos, or a few lines of code.
 If there will be a significant effort, please document it as an issue and get a discussion going before starting to work on it.

 Please submit a PR broken down into small changes bit by bit.
-A PR consisting of a lot features and code changes may be hard to review.
+A PR consisting of a lot of features and code changes may be hard to review.
 It is recommended to submit PRs in an incremental fashion.

 This [Wiki](https://github.com/alibaba/fastjson2/wiki) contains information about scenarios structure, design and api documents, how to use, how to run it, and more.